epfl-ada/ada-2023-project-badabob/README.md

 For example only keeping movies from the United States that were in English.

 2. **Data completion**\
-Given that the CMU dataset was created in 2012, we completed it up until 2020 using IMD.
+Given that the CMU dataset was created in 2012, we completed it up until 2020 using IMDb.
 This allowed us to obtain the final movie dataset as well as the final character dataset.

 3. **Acquisition of personnas for all characters**\